Raj-dot-GitHub/Data-Science-Machine-Learning-Projects/IPL Data Analysis/README.md

 13. Who have scored the highest individual score in IPL?
 14. What is the percentage of matches won by teams batting 1st?
 15. Which bowler has taken the most number of wickets in IPL?
+16. Most maiden overs bowled by a bowler?
+17. What is the result of an extra ball bowled after a 'No ball'?
-16. Which player has won the most number of Player of the Match awards?
+18. Which player has won the most number of Player of the Match awards?

+**Part 2 :- Building a Machine Learning Model that predicts the first innings score.**

+This notebook is all about building a machine learning model that can predict the first innings score of an IPL match.
+Though we present some of the accurate machine learning models based of the training data at the end of this notebook, predicting first innings score is full of uncertainity.
+It depends on various factors on the game day.

+The models built to predict the scores are:-

+1. Linear Regression.
+2. Decision Tree Regressor.
+3. Random Forest Regressor.
+4. AdaBoost using Linear Regression model.